manix/websocket-base/README.md

 #### Receiving messages

 * **On the server**
 Recieved messages are handled by actions on the server.
 An action is simply a function that takes in two parameters - a connection the message came from and the message itself.
-Actions must be declared as modules, so you must tell Base where to look for these modules using the `actions.path` property when calling `base.run`
+Actions must be declared as modules, so you must tell Base where to look for these modules using the `actions.path` property when calling `base.run`.
 An example action that replies to the message `["hello", "world"]`.

       // file must be named "hello" and reside in the actions directory module.exports = function(connection, message) {